Prostate Cancer: Vulnerability, Symptoms, Detection, Grading, Treatment, And Prevention

 - Surveillance: It is not a form of active treatment, but helps to monitor the cancer cells.
 It is of two types- active surveillance and watchful waiting.
 Active surveillance involves regular PSA, DRE to monitor the growth of cancer cells.
 Whereas, watchful waiting is a relaxed form of surveillance and does not involve any therapy.
 It is best suited for those with underlying health conditions.

 - Surgery: In surgery, the prostate gland is removed permanently to get rid of cancer.
-Robotic Assisted Laparoscopic Radical Prostatectomy (RALP), which involves the help of a robotic assistant is the most common surgery for removal of prostate.
+Robotic Assisted Laparoscopic Radical Prostatectomy (RALP), which involves the help of a robotic assistant is the most common surgery for the removal of the prostate.
 It is preferred due to minimal blood loss.

 - Radiation Therapy: In this procedure, high-radiation is sent to kill the cancer cells.
-It is preferred for early stages of cancer and to treat the cancer cells which cannot be killed by medication and may regrow after surgery.
+It is preferred for the early stages of cancer and to treat the cancer cells which cannot be killed by medication and may regrow after surgery.

 - Cryo-therapy: It involves the controlled freezing of the prostate gland.
 The freezing destroys the cancer cells.
 It is the most suitable method for men who are unfit for surgery and radiation due to underlying health conditions.